HC CSKA Moscow: As a hockey powerhouse

 CSKA won 32 Soviet regular season championships during the Soviet League's 46-year existence, far and away the most in the league's history; no other team won more than five.
 This included all but six from 1955 to 1989 and 13 in a row from 1977 to 1989.
-By comparison, no NHL team has won more than five Stanley Cups in a row since the NHL took de facto control of the trophy in 1926.
+By comparison, no NHL no team has won more than five Stanley Cups in a row since the NHL took de facto control of the trophy in 1926, and no team has had the best regular season record in any format more than seven years in a row.

 CSKA was just as dominant in the European Cup.
 They won all but two titles from 1969 to 1990, including 13 in a row from 1978 to 1990.
 The team's first coach was Anatoli Tarasov, who would later become famous as the coach of the Soviet national team.
 Tarasov coached the Red Army Team, either alone or with co-coaches, for most of the time from 1946 to 1975.
 The team's greatest run came under Viktor Tikhonov, who was coach from 1977 to 1996—serving for most of that time as coach of the national team.